 Being able to take long exposures requires having a bit of control over both your camera and the light coming in to it.
-Having some sort of manual or at least semi-manual control setting on the camera is a must.
-Depending on how fast the moving elements in the photo are moving you may need as little as a few seconds or as much as several minutes of exposure time to capture the moment.
-For instance, waterfalls and fast-moving streams get soft with some texture in a few seconds, lakes I often try for a minimum of 30 seconds to flatten out the water, and for clouds closer to a minute or more is usually required to get much in the way of moment effects that look like they were intentional.
+Having some sort of manual or at least semi-manual control setting on the camera is a must to prevent it from ramping up ISO or other settings to keep shutter speeds short.
+Depending on how fast the moving elements in the photo are moving you may need as little as a half second or as much as several minutes of exposure time to capture the moment desired.
+For instance, waterfalls and fast-moving streams get soft with some texture in a few seconds, lakes I often try for a minimum of 30 seconds to flatten out the water’s texture, for clouds closer to a minute or more is usually required to get much in the way of moment effects that look like they were intentional.

 One thing to note about high-stop ND filters is that they do come with their own difficulties and issues.
 The first issue is how to focus when less than 1% of light coming into the filter is making it into the camera.
 Looking through the view finder is nearly pitch black, and using the live view of the camera is almost as useless.
-In bright light I can sometimes see enough to get a general idea of the composition of the shot, but there is never enough detail to focus the lens.
+In bright light I can sometimes see enough to get a general idea of the composition of the shot, but even my newest full frame DSLR camera bodies have a very difficult time focusing through these filters in full daylight, and even then I often find the accuracy of the focus to be somewhat suspect.
 Therefore, it is more or less required that the camera be setup, the shot composed, lens focused, and then the filter be put into place.
-There are large square filter setups that allow you to slide the filter into a holder from above that is easier to work with in this situation than a screw-on filter like the B+W 110W that I have, but also costs yet than the already expensive B+W. Especially when handling the filter over (flowing and/or deep) water, or over rock, this becomes a nerve-wracking proposition.
+Large square filter setups that allow you to slide the filter into a holder from above that are easier to work with in this situation than a screw-on filter like use.
+While they are easier to install and remove from their specialty holders, they are also much more bulky and multiple filter holders or adapters will likely be needed.
+For these reasons I have decided to stick with circular screw in filters.
 The other issue with very dark ND filters is that they are rarely truly neutral.
 That is, they do not actually block all light the same and thus create color casts to the resulting images.
 Some brands tend to cause blue tone casts, others brown/red hues.
-My B+W causes brown/reddish hue to most photos that mus be dealt with in post processing.
-While some long exposures look great as B&W photos, thus quickly eliminating any concern about the color cast, I often choose to keep the photo in color and use the excellent tools in Lightroom and other software packages to correct the color.
-Using Lightroom’s white-balance correction is sometimes enough – however the photo to the left of Hyalite Creek south of Bozeman required a more detailed solution.
-Getting the sky to the correct color balance caused the water in the foreground to become too blue, but getting the water correct kept the sky too warm.
-There are many was to go about correcting this situation, I could have chosen to simply using the adjustment brush in Lightroom to paint in additional white-balance correction in the sky and/or water areas.
-However in this case I decided to make two versions of the photo, export both into Gimp (a freeware alternative to PhotoShop) and then manually blend the two versions together to get the exact balance I was looking for.
-This is a fairly new technique for me, and one I am still learning to use, but I am quite pleased with the outcome in this case.
+My 10-stop B+W causes brown/reddish hue to most photos that must be dealt with in post processing.
+While some long exposures look great as B&W photos, thus quickly eliminating any concern about the color cast, others must be removed in post processing.
+In rare cases however, the color cast is actually a blessing in disguise.
+My image from Ashless Pier on the shores of Derwentwater in the Lake District of England would have been a lifeless gray without the added color from the B+W 10-stop.
+I had originally taken the shot with the intent of converting to monochrome, however after seeing the deep colors that the filter introduced into the resulting image I decided to instead enhance the color instead of trying to neutralize or remove it.
+Since coming back from that trip, I discovered a new set of filters made by Breakthrough Photography.
+Their X4 line of filters have become my go-to set for when ultra-color-neutral shots are a must.
+I now have their 3, 6 and 10 stop ND filters in addition to the Circular Polarizer.
+If you are looking to start a collection of ND filters, I highly suggest you look into these.

 I have thoroughly enjoyed starting to exposure the possibilities of long exposure photography, and plan to find interesting opportunities for capturing both movement and using movement to create interesting looks to my photos in the future.
 I hope these examples have been able to give a glimpse of what is possible with the long exposure technique and perhaps inspired any photographers reading to explore the possibilities themselves.